JakubStachh/Rust-Projects-WIP/Rust Projects/Depth-First Search (DFS)/Readme.md

 2
 5
 ```
-## 📂 Explanation
+## 📂 Explanation:

-Graph Representation → Uses a HashMap where each node maps to its neighbors.
+- Graph Representation → Uses a HashMap where each node maps to its neighbors.

-Recursive DFS → Visits all connected nodes before backtracking.
+- Recursive DFS → Visits all connected nodes before backtracking.

-Visited Nodes Tracking → Prevents re-visiting nodes using a HashMap.
+- Visited Nodes Tracking → Prevents re-visiting nodes using a HashMap.